adrian77792/Project2/README.md

 ### 🖌️ Design
 The design prioritizes a clear presentation of services and intuitive user navigation:
 - **Professional and modern look:** A structured layout that highlights service offerings, customer reviews, and essential contact information.
-- **Simple and intuitive navigation:** A fixed navigation bar with direct links to key sections like "Home", "About", "Gallery", and "Contact".
+- **Simple and intuitive navigation:** A fixed navigation bar with direct links to key sections like "Welcome", "About", "Gallery", and "Contact".
 - **Responsive layout:** Optimized for seamless use on desktops, tablets, and mobile devices.

 ### 📷 Wireframe Desktop Preview: